 Courtland is within the Primary Zone of the Legal Delta which means that local and county general plans and land use decisions must also be consistent with the Delta Plan.
-However, limited development within Courtland along with several other communities in the Delta (Hood, Ryde, Walnut Grove) is permitted within 23 California Code of Regulations (CCR) Section 5010 (Locate New Urban Development Wisely) and exempt from 23 CCR Section 5013 (Require Flood Protection for Residential Development in Rural Areas) of the Delta Plan (Figure 2-4).
-Section 5010 of the Delta Plan requires new residential, commercial, and industrial development to be limited to those areas designated by city or county general plans, while Section 5013 prescribes floodproofing requirements for new residential development.
-While land use must still be consistent with the county's SPA ordinance, the exemption from Section 5013 allows for development within the immediate community to be unconstrained by
+However, limited development within Courtland along with several other communities in the Delta (Hood, Locke, Ryde, Walnut Grove) is permitted within 23 California Code of Regulations (CCR) Section 5010 (Locate New Urban Development Wisely), which states that "new residential, commercial, and industrial development must be limited to the following areas... the unincorporated Delta towns of Clarksburg, Courtland, Hood, Locke, Ryde, and Walnut Grove."
+Furthermore, although 23 CCR Section 5013 (Require Flood Protection for Residential Development in Rural Areas) requires floodproofing for some new residential developments in rural areas, $\S5013(a)(4)$ specifically excludes the same unincorporated Delta towns identified above, including Courtland (Figure 2-4).
+While land use must still